DamonGroove/VirtualCountry-Fortinet/venv/app/README.md

-With FortiOS 5.6 and 6.0, to create a large custom list of IPs that can be used as an address object, you need to create address objects for each subnet and assign, at most, 300(For lower-end models) objects per address group.
-There's also a max of 5000 address objects for lower-end models.
-If you're using a large granular list or several lists you might run into some serious issues.
-To simplify things I built this tool using the system geoip-override.
-Since you can add up to 65,000+ ranges per custom geography address and create a single address object for a geography address, address object limitations are of no concern here.
+This tool gets large IPv4 lists via webrequests and converts them into a custom geography address.
-IPv4 addressing is used in this tool.
+There is a limitation of 65536[0-65535] ranges.

-The FortiGate API will be integrated soon to automate things.
+The FortiGate API will be integrated soon for error checking and automating the config.

 We simply build a geoip-override script using python.